As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 Not in terms of features but implementation.
 The plug-in would slow down Outlook for every, email, you, ever, create.

 However, a recent update (3.0+) seems to have vastly improved this functionality and responsiveness.
-You should try it out to determine how well it works for you but I’m warming to it.
+You should try it out to determine how well it works for you but I like it now.

-The features are moderately useful and include a quick link to the record in the CRM, details about the person and their company in the email pane itself.
+The features are moderately useful and include a quick link to the record in the CRM, details about the person, company, deals, action etc, in the email pane itself.
+You can also add contacts directly to the database from within the email.
+It’s pretty nice.

 These are short saved texts that can be dropped into emails and save on typing.
 Moderately useful.